Harry C. Blair, MD

 Professor of Pathology

-Dr. Blair is the Director of the Division of Clinical Chemistry in the Section of Laboratory Medicine.
+Dr. Blair is the Director of the Division of Clinical Chemistry in the Section of Laboratory Medicine, and is a VA Merit Investigator and Staff Pathologist.
 He is also on the faculty of the Department of Cell Biology and in the McGowan Institute for Regenerative Medicine.

 University of Pittsburgh